jbexx/game-time/README.md

 1. In the `Block-test.js` file, we require the `Block.js` file so that we can construct blocks in our tests.

 2. In the `test/index.js` file, we require the `Block-test.js` file so that we can view the test results in the browser (at `http://localhost:8080/webpack-dev-server/test.html`).

+# GALAGA

+## Description
+Galaga is a game that consists of the player ship and multiple invaders.
+You must shoot all of the invaders before moving on to the next phase of the game.
+When the game begins, you have 3 lives.
+You lose when you have been the player ship has been shot by invaders 3 times.
+This game is still a work in progress as to get the invaders to fly in formation and fly at the player ship.